durbanlegend/thag_rs/README.md

 #### General notes on REPL
 All REPL files are created under the `rs_repl` subdirectory of your temporary directory (e.g. $TMPDIR in *nixes, and referenced as std::env::temp_dir() in Rust) so as not to clog up your system.
 Until such time as they are harvested by the OS you can display the locations and copy the files if desired.

 The REPL feature is not suited to scripts of over about 1K characters, due to the limitations of the underlying line editor.
-You can overcome these limitations by using the `edit` mode instead, but by this point it's probably more convenient just to use the --stdin / -s feature instead, or save the source in a .rs file and run it from the command line.
+You can overcome these limitations by using the REPL's `edit` mode instead, but by this point it's probably more convenient just to use the --stdin / -s feature or the --edit / -d feature instead, or save the source in a .rs file and run it from the command line.

 ## Features